-AFTER years of planning and months of digging around Mayan structures deep in the sultry Guatemalan jungle, BYU anthropology professor Stephen D. Houston was not going to let his fear of snakes keep him from getting the first glance at a monumental discovery.
+After years of planning and months of digger around Mayan structures deep in the sultry Guatemalan jungle, BYU anthropology professor Stephen D. Houston was not going to let his fear of snakes keep him from getting the first glance at a monumental discovery.

 “I saw hands and a bit of a human profile, and I knew this was something,” Houston recalls now, nearly three years after the climactic discovery at Piedras Negras.
 “People abandoned their excavations to come see what was going on.”